The regulator dependence in the functional renormalization group: a quantitative explanation: Conclusions

 \acknowledgements

-The authors thank B. Delamotte, L. Canet, and G. Tarjus for fruitful comments concerning a previous version of the present manuscript.
+The authors thank B. Delamotte, L. Canet, G. Tarjus and P. Jakubczyk for fruitful comments concerning a previous version of the present manuscript and to A. Codello for useful discussions.
 We thank PEDECIBA (Programa de desarrollo de las Ciencias B\'asicas, Uruguay).
-The authors must thank the funding of ANII (Uruguay) from grant of code FCE\_1\_2021\_1\_166479.
+The authors thank the funding of ANII (Uruguay) from grant of code FCE\_1\_2021\_1\_166479.